lukaswhite/email-checker/README.md

 A library for checking an e-mail address to see if it's from a provider of free or disposable providers.

-It's essentially a PHP client around the data provided by the [freemail](https://github.com/willwhite/freemail) project.
+It's essentially a PHP wrapper around the data provided by the [freemail](https://github.com/willwhite/freemail) project, with a straightforward way to keep the data up-to-date.

 ## Usage